-The project is surrounded by other single-family homes and multi-family residential developments, and is considered an in-fill project, which is appropriate for new housing development.
+The project is surrounded by development on all sides, including other single-family homes, multi-family residential developments, and various commercial uses.
+As such, the project is considered an in-fill project, which is appropriate for new housing development.

-In addition, the project is not located within any specific plan area but is located within the Harder-Tennyson Neighborhood Plan area and is consistent with those relevant policies.
+In addition, the project is not located within any specific plan area but is located within the Hayward Foothills Trail Special Design Overlay District and the Upper B Street Neighborhood Plan area and is consistent with those relevant policies.
 Therefore, the proposed subdivision is not in conflict with the General Plan and applicable specific plans and neighborhood plans.